nus-cs2113-AY2324S1/ip/docs/README.md

 ## Quick Start
 1. Ensure you have Java `11` or above installed in your computer.
 2. Download the latest `ip.jar` from [here](https://github.com/lctxct/ip/releases/tag/A-Release).
-3. Copy the file to the folder you want to use as the *home folder* for Duke.
+3. Copy the file to the folder you want to use as the *home folder* for Bob.
 4. Open a command terminal, locate the path to the folder you put the jar file in, and `cd` (change directory) into that folder.
 For example, if your file path is `C:\Users\potato\bob\ip.jar`, the full command will be
     ```
     cd C:\Users\potato\bob\ip.jar